Skip to footer content

 $vbLabelText $csharpLabel

-The listDelimiter parameter accepts any string, providing complete control over parsing behavior.
-IronXL preserves column values and data types during parsing.
-Numeric values remain numbers, dates stay as DateTime objects, and formulas maintain their relationships.
-This automatic type preservation eliminates manual conversion code and reduces errors.
+The listDelimiter parameter accepts any string, giving you complete control over parsing behavior.
+IronXL preserves column values and data types during parsing -- numeric values remain numbers, dates stay as DateTime objects, and formulas maintain their relationships.

-For files with inconsistent formatting, IronXL's error handling gracefully manages malformed rows without crashing, logging issues for review while continuing to process valid data.
+For files with inconsistent formatting, IronXL's error handling manages malformed rows without crashing the application, so valid data continues to be processed even when individual rows are problematic.

-How to Parse CSV Data into C# Objects?
+How Do You Parse CSV Data into C# Objects?

-Transforming CSV rows into strongly-typed objects streamlines data processing and enables LINQ operations.
+Transforming CSV rows into strongly-typed objects simplifies data processing and enables LINQ operations.
 IronXL makes this mapping straightforward through its cell access methods.
-The following code shows how to make a simple CSV parser to handle this:
+The following code demonstrates how to map a CSV file into a list of typed objects using .NET 10 top-level statements:

 using IronXL;